Philadelphia Police ID Suspect In Deadly Shooting Of Temple Student Samuel Collington

 PHILADELPHIA (CBS) — Philadelphia police have identified a suspect in the killing of a Temple University student on Sunday.
 Samuel Sean Collington, 21, was shot twice in the chest following an attempted robbery near his off-campus apartment Sunday.

-Police confirm they have a solid suspect in the case.READ MORE: Teen Victim Speaks Out For First Time Following Racially Motivated Attack Aboard SEPTA Train
+Police confirm they have a solid suspect in the case.READ MORE: Woman Assaulted By Juvenile Suspects On SEPTA Train Tuesday Night

 Three sets of Philadelphia parents are now planning funerals for their children — all gunned down on city streets.